 *This page may include affiliate links; that means I earn from qualifying purchases of products.

-What is empathy?Empathy refers to our ability to understand and share the feelings of another.
+What is Empathy?
+(Empathy Definition)Empathy refers to our ability to understand and share the feelings of another.
 When you are empathetic, you put yourself in another person’s shoes, make an effort to see the world from their perspective, and feel the emotions that they feel.

 Being empathetic has both pros and cons.
 It can make for strong relationships because you really care about understanding and being there for people.
 But heightened empathy can also result in difficulty regulating emotions and becoming overwhelmed by them.
 Are You a Therapist, Coach, or Wellness Entrepreneur?